 This is a lockdown time that may be imposed when you violate rules of the facility.
 You can expect to be out of your room one hour each day to shower, exercise, and use the phone.
-You will be allowed to keep a pencil, paper, legal and religious reading material.
+You will be allowed to keep a pen, paper, legal and religious reading material.
 You may also keep personal hygiene items such as a toothbrush, toothpaste, a comb, soap, shampoo, and authorized medications.
+The use of fingernail clippers, hair clippers, and electric razors must be requested via the tablet or paper request form, and may be approved by the duty sergeant.